michael-cummins/DeePC-HUNT/README.md

 $$u \in \mathcal{U}, y \in \mathcal{Y}$$ -->

-DeePC can achieve performance that rivals MPC on non-linear and stochastic systems ([see here](https://arxiv.org/abs/2101.01273)), but is highly sensitive to the choice of regularization parameters $\theta_i$.
+DeePC can achieve performance that rivals MPC on non-linear and stochastic systems ([see here](https://arxiv.org/abs/2101.01273)) but is highly sensitive to the choice of regularization parameters $\theta_i$.
 DeePC-HUNT addresses this problem by automatically tuning these parameters.
 The performance of DeePC-HUNT has been validated on a noisy [cartpole](https://github.com/michael-cummins/DeePC-HUNT/ddeepc/cartpole_ddeepc.ipynb) and [LTI](https://github.com/michael-cummins/DeePC-HUNT/ddeepc/linear_ddeepc.ipynb) system.
-To run these example notebooks, you can clone this directory and open it in a VS-Code enviornment with the Jupyter Notebook extension
+To run these example notebooks, you can clone this directory and open it in a VS-Code environment with the Jupyter Notebook extension

 ### Cartpole - before training

-DeePC controller initialised, with $\theta = (200,200,200,200)$, controlling the horizontal force applied to the cartpole system iwth a regulation objective.
+DeePC controller initialised, with $\theta = (200,200,200,200)$, controlling the horizontal force applied to the cartpole system with a regulation objective.

 https://github.com/michael-cummins/DeePC-HUNT/assets/72135336/1c73ca21-91c1-4669-a04d-1d9a103d9d48